Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 ### Linux

-The easiest and quickest way to get started is to use the Data Science VM (see [Provision the Linux Data Science Virtual Machine](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-linux-dsvm-intro)).
+The easiest and quickest way to get started is to use the Data Science VM (see [Provision the Data Science Virtual Machine for Linux (Ubuntu)](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-dsvm-ubuntu-intro)).

 **Note**: The information in this document pertains to DSVMs provisioned after May 1st, 2017.